Foamimi/Eldryn-Extended---HD-Quests/README.md

 37.)
 Download [JK's High Hrothgar - LOTD Patch](https://www.nexusmods.com/skyrimspecialedition/mods/61416?tab=files&file_id=258321).
    - Install it under the name **[NoDelete] [37] JK's High Hrothgar - LOTD Patch**

 38.)
 Download [eFPS - Official Patch Hub - LOTD](https://www.nexusmods.com/skyrimspecialedition/mods/54998?tab=files&file_id=273650).
 You may already have this downloaded if you did not delete your Downloads folder from Septimus.
 If you already have it installed, click Cancel from the "Do you want to install this mod again?" popup.
-On the right-hand side of MO2 in the Downloads tab, type in at the bottom, "eFPS" and one file should show up.
+On the right-hand side of MO2 in the Downloads tab, type in at the bottom, "eFPS" and patch file should show up.
 Double-click it and a FOMOD should appear.
 Don't tick anything and click Next all the way up until the last page.
 Make sure Legacy of the Dragonborn is ticked, then press Install.  **REMEMBER TO CHANGE THE NAME TO THE ONE BELOW!**
    - Install it under the name **[NoDelete] [38] eFPS - Official Patch Hub - LOTD**

 39.)
 Download [ArteFakes - LOTD Patch](https://www.nexusmods.com/skyrimspecialedition/mods/41254?tab=files&file_id=197466).